jakubboucek/docker-lamp-devstack/README.md

 - host: `mysqldb`
 - port: `3306`

-When you are connecting to the MySQL server from a PHP application running inside Docker, use the docker guest access values, but when you're connecting from outside (for example from your computer, using [HeidiSQL](https://www.heidisql.com/) or [Sequel](https://sequel-ace.com/)), use host access.
+If you are connecting to the MySQL server from a PHP application running inside Docker, use the docker guest access values, but when you're connecting from outside (for example, from your computer, using [HeidiSQL](https://www.heidisql.com/) or [Sequel](https://sequel-ace.com/)), use host access.

 PHP example: